peteroupc/peteroupc.github.io/random.md

 Examples of statistical RNGs include the following:
 - [**xoshiro256&#x2a;&#x2a;**](http://xoshiro.di.unimi.it/xoshiro256starstar.c) (state length 256 bits; nonzero seed).
 - [**xoroshiro128&#x2a;&#x2a;**](http://xoshiro.di.unimi.it/xoroshiro128starstar.c) (state length 128 bits; nonzero seed).
-- `Lehmer64` (state length 128 bits; odd seed, so effectively 127 bits state length).
-- `Lehmer128` (state length 128 bits; odd seed, so effectively 127 bits state length).
+- `Lehmer64` and `Lehmer128` (for each: state length 128 bits; odd seed, so effectively 127 bits state length).
 - XorShift\* 128/64 (state length 128 bits; nonzero seed).
 - XorShift\* 64/32 (state length 64 bits; nonzero seed).
 - `JKISS`, `JKISS32`, `JLKISS`, `JLKISS32`, described in a work by David Jones 2007/2010.
-- `msws` (Middle Square Weyl Sequence), by B. Widynski.
 - C++'s [**`std::ranlux48` engine**](http://www.cplusplus.com/reference/random/ranlux48/) (state length 577 bits; nonzero seed).
 - PCG (`pcg32`, `pcg64`, and `pcg64_fast` classes), by Melissa O'Neill.
 See also a [**critique by S. Vigna**](http://pcg.di.unimi.it/pcg.php).
+- Other examples include B. Jenkins's "A small noncryptographic PRNG" (sometimes called `jsf`), C. Doty-Humphrey's `sfc`, B. Widynski's `msws` (Middle Square Weyl Sequence), and D. Blackman's `gjrand`.

 The following also count as statistical RNGs, but are not preferred:
 - Mersenne Twister shows a [**systematic failure**](http://xoroshiro.di.unimi.it/#quality) in `BigCrush`'s LinearComp test.
 (See also S. Vigna, "[**An experimental exploration of Marsaglia's `xorshift` generators, scrambled**](http://vigna.di.unimi.it/ftp/papers/xorshift.pdf)", as published in the `xoshiro/xoroshiro` website.)
 - [**`xoroshiro128+`**](http://xoshiro.di.unimi.it/xoroshiro128plus.c), `xoshiro256+`, and `xorshift128+`.
-As described by D. Blackman and S. Vigna in "Scrambled Linear Pseudorandom Number Generators", these linear PRNGs use weak scramblers, so that each output's lowest bits have low linear complexity even though the whole output has excellent statistical randomness.
+As described by D. Blackman and S. Vigna in "Scrambled Linear Pseudorandom Number Generators", these linear PRNGs use weak scramblers, so that each output's lowest bits have low linear complexity even though the output as a whole has excellent statistical randomness.
 See also [**"Testing lowest bits in isolation"**](http://xoshiro.di.unimi.it/lowcomp.php).

 Non-examples include the following:
 - Any [**linear congruential generator**](https://en.wikipedia.org/wiki/Linear_congruential_generator) with modulus 2<sup>63</sup> or less (such as `java.util.Random` and C++'s `std::minstd_rand` and `std::minstd_rand0` engines) has a _state length_ of less than 64 bits.